 Incarcerated - Alaska state or municipal custody

-If you believe the defendant may be in Alaska state or municipal custody, you can contact the Chief Classification Officer of the Department of Corrections to find out where the defendant is being held including those being held in Colorado.
-The phone number of Chief Classification Officer is (907) 269-7425 (Anchorage number).
-You can also check the VINE website to see where the defendant is being held.
+If you believe the defendant may be in Alaska state or municipal custody, you can check the VINE website to see where the defendant is being held.
+You can call the Department of Corrections Chief Classification Officer at 907-269-7426.